matthewgomogda/tesla-autopilot-could-never/README.md

 # LaneNet-Lane-Detection

+This project aims to solve various issues currently surrounding the failed auto-pilot systems founded by Tesla.

+The solution is simple.
+This project aims to demonstrate the practical application of Deep Learning methods for computer vision to navigate on Autopilot, movement prediction of real-time environmentswhich actively guides your car through highway driving, suggesting lane changes, navigating etc...

+ For this purpose, I will be focusing on movement prediction of real-time environments.
+In particular, automed vehicles (not exclusive to cars).

-Use tensorflow to implement a Deep Neural Network for real time lane detection mainly based on the IEEE IV conference paper "Towards End-to-End Lane Detection: an Instance Segmentation Approach".You can refer to their paper for details https://arxiv.org/abs/1802.05591.
+This will require use of tensorflow to implement a Deep Neural Network for real time lane detection. mainly based on the IEEE IV conference paper "Towards End-to-End Lane Detection: an Instance Segmentation Approach".You can refer to their paper for details https://arxiv.org/abs/1802.05591.
 This model consists of a encoder-decoder stage, binary semantic segmentation stage and instance semantic segmentation using discriminative loss function for real time lane detection task.